Jesse1211/ECS-189L/ProjectDocumetation.md

 - Move left by pressing `A` or `left arrow` key; move right with `D` or `right arrow` key; jump using either `W` or `space bar`; dodge by pressing `L`.
 - Click `K` for launch the default weapon.
 - Click `J` to hit the NPC without a weapon.
-- Press `B` or `Left-click` to open & close the bag and check the items / activated weapons you have.
+- `Left-click` to open & close the bag and check the items / activated weapons you have.
   - Player will find other weapons while adventuring, they will be collected in the bag by touching them.
   - Player can collect fruits to bump the HP
-  - Open the bag, left panel shows the activated weapon.
-To active them, right click the collected weapon in the right panel.
+  - Open the bag, the left panel shows the activated weapon.
+To activate them, right-click the collected weapon in the right panel.
 To launch the weapon, click `1`, `2`, `3`, `4`.

 There are three scenes in this game: